jeffpk62/tone-analyzer/using-tone-chat.md

     <td>
       The version of the API that you want to use as a date in the format
       <code>YYYY-MM-DD</code>; for example, specify <code>2017-09-21</code>
       for September 21, 2017 (the latest version).
-For information about all available versions, see the
+For more information about all available versions, see the
       [Release notes](/docs/services/tone-analyzer/release-notes.html).
     </td>
   </tr>